-- recent result was outside of the 'normal' parameters cannot be provided a requisition by the PCCA and requires an appointment to see the RN or physician. - If you're using a time modifier while generating these lists, a requisition tracking process will be developed and used in the clinic to ensure that all requisitions provided are followed up on.
+- If you're using a time modifier while generating these lists, a requisition tracking process will be developed and used in the clinic to ensure that all requisitions provided are followed up on.
 This tracking will be included in the weekly tracking sheet. - If you are not using a time modifier while generating these lists, the requisition process will be part of your regular screening outreach tracking.

-Prior to offering the patient a mammogram or FIT requisition, a health screening question must be asked, and the answer must be documented in the worklist.
+Prior to offering the patient a mammogram or FIT requisition, health screening questions must be asked, and the answer must be documented in the worklist.